 Along with these new customers also comes new demands.
-This, in turn, has the potential of creating new business models and new business ideas based around these new global needs.
+This has the potential of creating new business models based around new global needs.

 Direct Impact on Company Growth

-Due to the emergence of new technologies on an almost yearly basis, the logistics industry, for the most part, is growing at an unprecedented rate.
-And with this growth, we are beginning to see that our new technologies are aiming to make it so much easier to make solid connections and fully-operable supply chains halfway around the world.
+Due to the consistent emergence of new technologies, the logistics industry is growing at an unprecedented rate.
+And with this growth, we are beginning to see that our new technologies are aiming to make it so much easier to facilitate large supply chains around the world.

 By utilizing emerging technologies to facilitate global expansion, growth of the supply chain is simply an inevitable by-product.

-Materials, workers, and even transportation can be sourced and acquired for much less in other areas of the world (usually with relative ease)and it would behoove all companies to consider the inherent benefit in that.
+Materials, workers, and even transportation can be sourced and acquired for much less in other areas of the world.
+In fact, it would behoove all companies to consider the inherent benefit in that.

 By expanding globally, companies can take advantage of the market by putting some very rudimentary arbitrage-minded tactics in play.

 The logistics industry is not new to the idea of globalization.
-As a matter of fact, it is more than fair to say that the logistics industry as a whole encounters globalization efforts, ideas, and movements more than any other industry in operation today.
+As a matter of fact, the logistics industry as a whole encounters globalization efforts more than any other industry.

-By leveraging the inherent benefits of globalization, companies can achieve not only financial success, but they also can build up their global authority in their respective industry and continue to scale.
+By leveraging the inherent benefits of globalization, companies can achieve financial success.
+Furthermore, they can also build up their global authority in their respective industry and continue to scale.
 And all of this while saving money on materials, labor, and in numerous other ways.